Photonsters/anycubic-photon-docs/known-issues/M_11800-troubleshooting-and-fix.md

 - If not, open back panel, unplug usb extension cable from mainboard, plug good mini usb stick directly.

 - If not, try a firmware update.
-Be sure to print all the update files in the sequence given.
-[Here is a link](http://file-cloud.anycubic3d.com/anycubic3d.com/upload/201807/20/201807201727454881.zip) for the latest firmware published on Anycubic's website.
+Be sure to print all the update files in the given sequence.

 - If not, try another PSU.
 12V 6A or higher amps.
 Possibly power issues causing udisk unmount.